Mireya-examclarity/QueueKiller/README.md

 # QueueKiller - Skip the line.
 Live your life. ⚡

-**Live Demo (Nest - Never Sleeps):** https://yourname.hackclub.app **Built in:** Kochi, Kerala
+**Live Demo (Nest - Never Sleeps):** https://yourname.hackclub.app **Built in:**  Kerala

 ### The Real Problem
-Every day in Kochi we waste 20-30 mins standing in physical queues - canteen, xerox shop, clinic, fees office.
-In Kochi heat, you can't leave the line or you lose your spot.
-If you go for chai, your turn is gone.
+Every day  we waste 20-30 mins standing in physical queues - canteen, xerox shop, clinic, fees office.
+In these days heat, you can't leave the line or you lose your spot.
+If you go to use the loo , your turn is gone.

 QueueKiller converts physical queue to digital.
 Take a token Q001 from phone, see live board, know exactly how many are ahead and your wait time.
 Wait anywhere - shop will call you when it's your turn.